St Catharine's College, Cambridge: Student life

+Intercollegiate rivalries

 The college maintains a friendly rivalry with Queens' College after the construction of the main court of St Catharine's College on Cambridge's former High Street relegated one side of Queens' College into a back alley.
 A more modern rivalry with Robinson College resulted from the construction in the 1970s of a modern block of flats named St Chad's (in which the rooms are octagonal to resemble the wheel on the college crest) by the University Library.

+Sports

-The college has a strong reputation in hockey and racquet sports, in part due to its facilities for these sports including grass tennis courts and an astroturf hockey pitch.
+The college has a reputation in hockey and racquet sports, in part due to its facilities for these sports including grass tennis courts and an astroturf hockey pitch.
 The football club enjoyed its most dominant years in the late 1970s winning Cuppers four times consecutively from 1975 to 1978, although a recent merger with St Edmund's College Hockey Club (SECHC) saw them return to the winner's list in 2024.
 St Catharine's College Boat Club has both Men's and Women's 1st boats residing in the middle of the 1st division of the May Bumps races.

+Music

+The college has had a reputation for music since its alumnus musicologist Peter le Huray served as its Director of Music during the 1960s, as which he commissioned the college's extant premier organ, from Cambridge organ-builder William Johnson, which was completed in 1979 and is now in need of repair.

+The college-based girls' choir is the first of its kind in a UK university and is composed of girls aged 8–14 from local schools.

+Other

 The college hosts several other notable societies.
 The Shirley Society is the college literary society, the oldest in Cambridge; it hosts significant figures from the arts.
-The college-based girls' choir is the first of its kind in a UK university and is composed of girls aged 8–14 from local schools.